Robjharris37/astrophotonics-tools/README.md

 # AWG
 Munoz simluation tool

-# Integrate into/from other frameworks
+# Also wish to integrate into/from other frameworks

 Other useful Photonics resources:
 Paper by Gehring+ 2019 (incl.
 Matthias) gives a nice overview about available software: